jcreedcmu/parametricity/StrictEquiv.lagda.md

 because they're not out of the type A & B.
 </blockquote>

 Anyway.
- First we compute all the usual things that we can compute from an equivalence
+First we compute all the usual things that we can compute from an equivalence.

 ```agda
 module _ {ℓ : Level} {A B : Set ℓ} (q : A ≅' B) where
  open _≅'_ q